Brown-Sequard Syndrome - A Rare Neurological Condition

 • Ipsilateral Deficits: Individuals experience a loss of voluntary movement in the affected side of their body.
 Additionally, they experience difficulty in sensing limb position and movement.
 The descending motor pathways (corticospinal tracts) are damaged due to paralysis on the same side of the body.

 • Contralateral Deficits: Contralateral deficits manifest as a loss of pain and temperature sensation on the opposite side of the body.
-It occurs because their spinothalamic tract, which carries pain and information about temperature, decussates in their spinal cord and disrupts the whole pathway.
+This occurs because pain and temperature fibers in the spinothalamic tract cross to the opposite side within one to two spinal segments after entering the spinal cord, leading to contralateral loss of pain and temperature sensation below the level of the lesion.

 • Horner’s Syndrome: If this syndrome is present in Brown-Séquard syndrome, it indicates an additional injury to the cervical paravertebral sympathetic chain and inferior cervical ganglion.
 If the spinal cord lesion occurs in the cervical region and affects the T1-T2 spinal segments, it may disrupt the sympathetic nervous system pathways, leading to Horner's syndrome on the ipsilateral side of the face.